When It Comes To Clothes, It's Expensive Gaining Weight

 This is why fat liberation activists from the late '60s onwards and, later, body positive movements have rightly pushed against this stigma surrounding fatness and weight gain in various areas of life.

-Beyond the narrative to ‘love yourself’ or even develop an attitude of ‘body neutrality’, there are unavoidable practical problems when you gain weight.
+Beyond the narrative to "love yourself" or even develop an attitude of "body neutrality," there are unavoidable practical problems when you gain weight.
 Specifically, the financial hit on your wardrobe of finding new pieces to fit your current weight.
 No matter how accepting you are of your size, you still have to dress every day.
-As Miriam explains, it can be really hard to reconcile your genuine acceptance of your size with the frustration and alienation of having to spend to dress a version of yourself that perhaps you don’t yet recognise.
+As Miriam explains, it can be really hard to reconcile your genuine acceptance of your size with the frustration and alienation of having to spend to dress a version of yourself that perhaps you don’t yet recognize.

 "I was a student grappling with multiple disabilities at the time so it hit me HARD and I basically wore the same bra for a year.
 I just couldn’t really afford anything new but cried every time I tried to wear my old clothes and ended up spending money I didn’t have on new clothes."